Q: Our Definition of Senior

 A: Single occupancy rooms (see below for supplements)

-Bike and helmet rentals (see below for rates)
+Bike rentals (see below for rates)

 Alcoholic beverages with meals